nickjj/ansible-acme-sh/README.md

 # Where will this repo get cloned to?
 acme_sh_git_clone_dest: "/usr/local/src/acme.sh"

-# When enabled, acme.me will upgrade itself to the latest version which is
+# When enabled, acme.sh will upgrade itself to the latest version which is
 # separate from updating the git repo.
 That's because acme.sh installs itself
 # with an installer after cloning the source code.
 #